-Answering important questions on bowl games, basketball, and bathrooms.
+Answering important questions on football, basketball, win percentage, expectations, and fan fiction.

 Featuring Nick Van Exel, triple-doubles, Gino Guidugli, and a way-too-long evaluation of each Bearcat's superhero potential